 myShowcase has a quite simple and intuitive interface.
 Once you’ve signed in, you need to add some content to My Stuff.
 This might be text, images, videos, badges, or different imported files like Google Maps, Sketchfab models, and more.
 You can also use pre-built templates provided by myShowcase.
 Your next step is to create a showcase by dragging and dropping files to the showcase pane.
 When it’s done, you can publish your project onto any showboard you have access to, or send via email.

 An online collection of your knowledge and skills.
 The completed portfolio is yours to keep for free.

 myShowcase will help individuals, employees, and students to make creative resumes, get hired, and share their projects with the world.
 Employers can find it useful to see their teams’ real experiences, and use that information in corporate training.

 10. Visme: “Translate boring data into beautiful visuals”

 Visme is a web-based tool for presentation and visualization of data.
 It helps to make content compelling by transforming it into visually appealing presentations and infographics.
 With Visme, you can create presentations, infographics, charts, reports and ad banners for websites, blogs, and social media.

 To begin with, you need to choose between Visme’s four project types: Presentations, Infographics, Banner, and Custom project.
 For every project type, there’s a vast collection of pre-made templates you can choose from and customize.
 There’s also an option to animate objects if you like.
 When everything is ready, you can share a project via links, embed to a site or blog, or download as a picture or PDF document.

 Beautiful web-ready presentations, infographics and banner ads created quickly and easily, and shareable both on and offline.

 Educators, presenters, communicators, and all those people who need to share their ideas.
 It’s also good for team work, as you can organize the project data into folders and provide role-based permissions.

-We hope that the ten popular tools described above will provide you with a solution for the sort of task you’re dealing with.
+We hope that these ten popular interactive presentation tools will provide you with a solution for the sort of task you’re dealing with.
 If you need to create professional-looking courses containing slides, scenarios, screencasts, and assessments without spending time on training, start with an iSpring Suite 14-day trial and explore all its features right now.